 The boundaries of the registered land are always illustrated in red ink.
 Despite being accurate and based on OS mapping, boundary indicators on Title Plans are intentionally designed to lack precision when zoomed in.
 This may seem counterproductive, but it helps prevent new boundary disputes arising that did not exist before it was possible to use a computer to inspect the boundaries in minute detail.

 Is it sometimes possible to access older copies of Title Deeds – although this is entirely dependent on when the land you’re searching for was first registered.

 Primarily, the documents obtained from Land Registry Searches are used to aid the transfer of land and property from one owner to another.
 They prove that the property owner is the legal owner of the land and property.

 Title Deeds are the final word in determining any dispute over who legally owns the land.
 If the land is registered, then a Land Registry search will definitively establish who owns the land, has rights of access, and has a financial interest in land and/or property.
 Any land or property that does not appear on the Land Register should be approached with caution, and similarly, if you own land that isn’t registered, you should seek to register it voluntarily.
 Whilst it is possible to sell land or property without the Title Deeds, the process is a lot more complicated.

 We hope this article answered your questions about Land Registry Searches.
 If your company needs assistance with the administrative elements of Land Registry Searches or any other business administration – Company Registrations Online can help.
-We can assist with all manner of company searches and company formation.
+We can assist with all manner of company searches and company formation including company winding up search and company registration packages.
 Contact us today if you have any questions.